pulumi/docs/content/product/pulumi-cloud.md

                 Assign [policy packs](/docs/using-pulumi/crossguard/configuration/) that run on specific stacks (e.g., dev/test/staging rules).

                 Automatically block deployments that violate your organization's policies.
+            - title:  Enterprise compliance enforcement
+              description: |
+                Business Critical customers can enforce compliance and remediate non-compliance using Pulumi provided policies across your organization.

+              more_info: |
+                Choose from hundreds of policies for AWS, Azure, Google Cloud, and Kubernetes.
+Support for PCI DSS, ISO 27001, SOC 2, and CIS Benchmarks.

+                Set policy packs that block prohibited deployments across your entire organization, preventing issues.

+            - title:  Continuous and automatic compliance
+              description: |
+                Policies can remediate violations to fix the problems found in addition to reporting them as violations.

+              more_info: |
+                Here are a few examples of the remediation policy use cases:

+                - Tagging resources with standard, organization-wide tags.
+                - Disabling Internet access for gateways and firewall rules.
+                - Enabling encryption on storage or buckets.
+                - Down-sizing virtual machine configuration to use less expensive machine types.
         - header: Pulumi Deployments
           image: /images/product/pulumi-deployments.png
           details: